pjmcar23/latin102profile/translation2.md

 2. Identify the form of transire.
 Explain why you placed it in the clause you chose.
    - present, active, indicative, 3rd, singular❌ `present active infinitive`
-   - It is explaining an action the could not be accomplished by Deianira.
+   - It is explaining an action the could not be accomplished by Deianira. `Complementary infinitive.`

 3. sublatam is from a verb that is a compound of sub plus a verb you should know very well.
 Identify the form of this participle (which for participles means: gender, case, number, tense, voice).
 Find the dictionary entry for this word in thed Lewis-Short’s Latin Dictionary, and give its URN here.
    - feminine, accusative, singular, perfect, passive